 Break down the steps

-The next part is to break down your final destination into steps.
+So the next thing is to break down your goals into smaller steps.

 What are first few basic things you can do to move towards the big goal?